avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-16-12-Modify-your-AFML.md

 {:.steps}
 ### Rebuild your modified Sample app

 1. You'll need to rebuild the Sample App for the changes to take effect.
-First, quit out of your existing instance of the Sample App (if it's still running) by typing "**q** and hitting **return**.
+First, quit out of your existing instance of the Sample App (if it's still running) by typing "**q**"" and hitting **return**.
 Open a terminal and input the following command to rebuild the Sample App:
 `cd /home/pi/avs-sdk/build/SampleApp
 make
 `